WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Update the **HomeController** create method to call the new GetSasForBlob implementation.
+1. Update the **HomeController**'s **Create** method to call the new **GetSasForBlob** implementation.
 You will also add some properties and metadata to the blob file in order to check them in the worker role later.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-CreateActionWithPropertiesAndMetadata_)